-It’s easy to forget that we live on one tiny planet in a huge universe, and even when we begin to talk about it with children it’s a very difficult topic to comprehend.
+It’s easy to forget that we - on planet Earth - live on one tiny planet in a huge universe.
+Even when we begin to talk about planets with children it’s a very difficult topic to comprehend.
 But learning about the solar system at a young age can really inspire astronomy as a passion, ignite imaginations and encourage a long-term fascination with outer space.

-We’ve come up with some great facts to kick-off an introduction to the solar system.
-Plus, to fuel their imagination even further, we’ve made a couple of exciting space activities for kids to create their own planets (once they know a bit more about the real ones) and then get creative by inventing their own aliens.
+We’ve come up with some great facts to kick-off an introduction to planets and the solar system.
+Plus, to fuel their imagination even further, we’ve made a couple of exciting space activities for kids.
+That way they can create their own planets (once they know a bit more about the real ones) and then get creative by inventing their own aliens.

 Let’s start with the basics to introduce your child to the solar system…

 Next to the Earth there are seven other planets in our solar system, as well as many dwarf planets, moons, and of course, the Sun.

 Our solar system is in a galaxy called the Milky Way.
 It is estimated that there are approximately 30 billion solar systems in the Milky Way.
 We think that there are 100 billion galaxies in the universe.
 This means that the universe is much bigger than we can even imagine!

 Wrapping your head around those numbers is tricky (if not impossible!) for even grown ups to do.
 So it can be a little difficult for preschool children and toddlers to conceptualise the solar system and the universe.
 It can be helpful then to explain through metaphors or comparisons.
 The famous astronomer Carl Sagan once said that there were more stars in our Universe than grains of sand on the Earth's beaches.
 This quote is sure to demonstrate, in a more practical way, the enormity of our universe and how small our little blue planet is!